 Continuing Education for Registered Accessibility Specialists

-Registered Accessibility Specialists must complete eight (8) hours of continuing education to renew their registration.
-The continuing education hours must include four hours of instruction in department-approved courses in one or more of the following topics:
+Registered Accessibility Specialists must complete four (4) hours of continuing education to renew their registration.
+The continuing education hours must include one or more of the following topics:

 - Texas Government Code, Chapter 469 - Elimination of Architectural Barriers;